thomas-e-jung/sales-forecasting/README.md

 XGBoost was found to be the most effective in predicting sales volumes using this dataset.

-Main directory contains the final report and presentation.
+Root directory contains the final report and presentation.

 Code directory contains Tableau workbook visualizing predictive model performance, as well as the underlying R code.